-Elihu N. Root Award for Excellence in Patient Care
+Elihu N. Root, MD Award for Excellence in Patient Care

 For almost four decades, Dr. Elihu Root was a distinguished member of the Kelsey-Seybold Clinic and for many years served as Chief of the Hematology/Oncology Department.
 His specialty was the treatment of breast and colorectal cancers, as well as the early detection of cancer.
 Through the Kelsey Research Foundation, he acted as principal investigator on major clinical research studies and was a dedicated member of the Kelsey-Seybold Cancer Committee.

-The Elihu N. Root Award for Excellence in Patient Care is awarded each year during Cancer Survivor’s Day event at the Kelsey-Seybold Clinic and recognizes two team members from the cancer center/cancer services department.
+The Elihu N. Root, MD Award for Excellence in Patient Care is awarded each year during Cancer Survivor’s Day event at the Kelsey-Seybold Clinic and recognizes two team members services department.

 2019 Honorees: Dr. Snehal Desai and Ms. Rokenia Wells